How to find your motivating factor with ADHD.

 In my previous post I talked about the importance of self-compassion for your mental health.
 I also touched on why you may struggle with self-compassion.
 We are very tough on ourselves.
 Many of us tend to set unrealistic high expectations and negative self-talk ensues when we fall short.
 You can read more about that here.
 Building […]

-The importance of self-compassion for your mental health
+The importance of self-compassion for your mental health: 3 factors that destroy self-compassion.

 The importance of self-compassion for your mental health is often overlooked as a fundamental piece in your healing process.
 You may initiate therapy thinking, “I need to fix my depression so I can get out of bed” or “I need to be able to go to the grocery store and not be triggered.”
 Those can […]

 The process of healing from your childhood trauma is not a one-size-fits-all process, but there are several key components in the healing process for each person.
 Below are eight steps on how to heal from your childhood trauma.
 Each step is essential in your healing process.
-How to heal from your childhood trauma: Find the […]
+Healing from your childhood trauma: Find the right therapist. […]

 9 tools for coping with trauma related dissociation.

 Dissociation is a broad term for feeling disconnected from yourself or the world.
+The APA states “dissociative disorders involve problems with memory, identity, emotion, perception, behavior and sense of self.”
 It is a way our mind and body cope with stressful and overwhelming situations.
 What constitutes a stressful situation varies depending on the person.
-I touch more on stress in my post here.
-Dissociating due to a traumatic event and trauma triggers […]
+I touch […]

 **This post contains information that may be triggering for some individuals.** A trauma bond is a strong attachment to a person who causes you harm.
 It is typically formed in romantic relationships where the cycle of abuse is present, although it shows in other relationships such as child and abusive parent.
 I will dive more […]

-10 trauma survivor strategies for healing yourself and your relationship.
+10 trauma survivor strategies for healing your relationship.

 It can be devastating to see your relationship deteriorate.
 What’s worse is you feel like you’re the reason.
 Trauma survival mode kicks on and now a part of you keeps pulling away while another part of you longs for the connection and intimacy.
 You feel stuck fighting with yourself.
 Overcome your trauma and rebuild your […]